TryHackBox/ADKAVEH/README.md

 ### Disclaimer

-This tool is provided for educational and authorized security testing purposes only.
+This script is provided for educational and authorized security testing purposes only.
-The developers are not responsible for any misuse or damage caused by this tool.
+The developers are not responsible for any misuse or damage caused by this script.
 Always obtain proper authorization before conducting any security assessments.

 Linux Note: While ADKAVEH works on Linux, some Active Directory features